a7medsayed/e-commerce-backend-demo/README.md

 # Services  Documentation

-$  You have to provide a JWT token to start using the APIs, Authorization: Bearer <token>
+$  You have to provide a JWT token to start using the APIs

 ```bash
 -- base url: http://localhost:3000/